Substance Abuse

 A Medical Problem

 A substance use disorder is not the result of weakness or lack of willpower.
-Like other illnesses, addiction is very hard to overcome without professional help.
+It is an illness, like many others, but it is very hard to overcome without professional help.

 Your medical team is an excellent resource to help you with an addiction.
 Your doctor may ask questions to check for a substance use disorder while you are in the hospital.
 They can give you information and refer you for therapy or treatment.
 Insurance usually covers medically necessary treatment.